 The Oregon Legislature has released $30 million in mortgage assistance.
 If you need or anticipate needing mortgage assistance, please sign up for Oregon Housing and Community Services (OHCS) updates at https://www.oregon.gov/ohcs/about-us/Pages/news-updates.aspx.
 You can also contact OHCS at (503) 986-2000.
 You may also be eligible for foreclosure protection through September 30th under legislation passed by the Oregon Legislature.

 Dial 2-1-1 or visit 211info.org for additional information about COVID-19 test sites, eviction and foreclosure prevention information, how to access free food services, and more.

 Free At-Home COVID-19 Tests Ordered Through USPS

-Residential households in the U.S. can order one set of 4 free at-home tests from USPS.
+Residential households in the U.S. can order free at-home tests from USPS.

 The CARES Act funded COVID-19 Emergency Rent, Mortgage, and Energy Relief Assistance programs have ended.
 For low-income households, mortgage, rent, and energy assistance will still be available through the STHD.
 Please visit the Housing page for more information.

 The Siletz Tribal Housing Department is pleased to announce the Homeowner Assistance Fund (HAF) Pilot Program.
 The purpose of the HAF Pilot Program is to mitigate financial hardships associated with the coronavirus pandemic by providing funds to prevent homeowner mortgage delinquencies, defaults, foreclosures, loss of utilities or home energy services and displacements of homeowners experiencing financial hardship after January 21, 2020 due to the COVID-19 pandemic.

 Visit the HAF Pilot Program page for more information and an application.

 View the Childcare page under the Education section for information about childcare assistance.